Why are many businesses instilling a DevOps culture into their organization?: Related Work

-In the following years a greater number of studies conducted empirical research by involving more and more companies.
-Erich et al. \cite{Erich:2017} performed an exploratory study on six companies to answer again about what DevOps is, the effects when DevOps is being practiced, and how DevOps is being implemented and what supportive factors exist.
+In the following years a greater number of studies conducted empirical research by involving an increasing number of companies.
+Erich et al. \cite{Erich:2017,Erich:2019} performed an exploratory study on six companies to answer again what DevOps is and to explore the effects when DevOps is practiced, how DevOps is implemented and what supportive factors exist.
 Kuusinen et al. \cite{Kuusinen:2018} also conducted a case study in a large Danish software company to identify challenges, impediments, and barriers that a large company faces when transitioning towards DevOps.
-Senapathi et al. \cite{Senapathi:2018} conducted an exploratory case study that explored DevOps implementation in a New Zealand product development organisation to research the main drivers for adopting DevOps, the engineering capabilities and technological enablers of DevOps, and the benefits and challenges of using DevOps.
-This work, for the first time, researched why companies are instilling a DevOps culture, although only in a large organization in the Finance/Insurance sector.
-Recently, Leite et al. \cite{Leite:2020} has published an exhaustive survey on DevOps concepts and challenge, in which through a method inspired on systematic literature review and grounded theory, they analyze practical implications for engineers, managers and researchers.
+Senapathi et al. \cite{Senapathi:2018} conducted an exploratory case study that explored DevOps implementation in a New Zealand product development organization to research the main drivers for adopting DevOps, the engineering capabilities and technological enablers of DevOps, and the benefits and challenges of using DevOps.
+This study, for the first time, considered why companies are instilling a DevOps culture, although only in a large organization in the finance/insurance sector.
+Finally, Luz et al. \cite{LuzPinto:2019} conducted grounded theory about 15 scenarios of successful DevOps adoption in companies to build a model.

-These academic studies, all of them based on empirical research, provide a key baseline for future studies with a broader scope until achieving the saturation for qualitative studies.
-They mainly focused on DevOps definition, practices, benefits and challenges (see Table~\ref{tab:relatedwork}), but they did not delve into the motivation, drivers, and problems that lead companies to adopt DevOps, as well as the expectations of this cultural and organizational transformation.
+These academic studies, all of them based on empirical research, provide a key baseline for future studies with a broader scope until achieving saturation for qualitative studies (see Table~\ref{tab:empiricalstudies}).
+Table~\ref{tab:empiricalstudies} summarizes the companies involved in case studies and grounded theory studies conducted until the present, and Table~\ref{tab:relatedwork} shows the research questions addressed in these studies.
+These studies mainly focused on DevOps definition and characterization, practices, benefits, and challenges.
+However, the drivers and problems that lead companies to adopt DevOps, as well as the expectations of this cultural and organizational transformation, received little attention in these studies.